crackdev01/WebDeveloperNotes/README.md

  Link: ```[B](https://)``` | [B](https://) <br>
  Task: ```[ ], [x]```      | [ ], [x] <br>

+# Basic JS

+**Data Types:**

+- String = characters, '', ""
+- Number = digit, 1, -1, .5
+- Boolean = true / false, on / off

+- defined = is set, this is known
+- undefined = spot in memory, no value
+- null: empty.
+No value

+String is sequence of characters, letters.
+Associate quotes with string.
+Number is not picky.
+Can be any type of number. positive, negative, fraction, etc. Boolean is a switch.
+Will either be yes or no. Get data typr with typeOf: _example: var a = 500; typeOf a will return number_

+**Variables**

+- var: use least (old), use at base scope (never in function)
+- let: (newer), variable can be modified after set. (use in function)
+- const: (newer), variable can not be changed once set. (always use this)

+first character can not be a number. can not declare keywords as variables.
+Declare multiple variables with comma separation. _example: var a = 'a', b = 'b', g = 50;_

+**Operators**

+- = assign
+- + add
+- - subtract
+- /* multiply
+- // divide
+- % Modulus
+- ++ increment
+- -- decrement

+**Different case types**

+camelCase
+KaBobCase

 ## Callback Functions <br>
 A callback function is a function that is passed into another function as a parameter then invoked by that other function.
 In a callback function you are gonna have 3 things. <br>
 * A higher Order function.
 This function gathers the stuff to make it work.
 * Callback.
 This function does the work, set outside of the HO function.
 * Invoke.
 To do the work you laid out.
+A higher order function is a function that accepts a callback as a parameter.

 **_example_**
 ```